-PROCUREMENT - FEDERAL GRANTS/FUNDS
+PROCUREMENT FEDERAL GRANTS/FUNDS

-Reference: 2 C.F.R.
-200.317 - .326
+2 C.F.R.
+200.317 - .326, Appendix II to Part 200 2 C.F.R.
+200.520

 Procurement of all supplies, materials, equipment, and services paid for from Federal funds or Academy matching funds shall be made in accordance with all applicable Federal, State, and local statutes and/or regulations, the terms and conditions of the Federal grant, Board policies, and administrative procedures.